What can you do with the DAO

-Proposals with binding actions
+Proposals with direct binding actions #

 - Adding a catalyst node to the network of servers that host and run Decentraland’s virtual world.